adalundhe/delta/README.md

 __delta__ is a universal state-store/action manager for React.
-Designed to be easy to use and minimally intrusive, delta embraces the immutable state concepts of state-management libraries like react while allowing for greater freedom in terms of the functions you provide to mutate data.
+Designed to be easy to use and minimally intrusive, delta embraces the immutable state concepts of state-management libraries like Redux while allowing for greater freedom in terms of the functions you provide to mutate data.
 It allows for single application store, multiple localized stores, global re-rendering and local re-rendering.